RedHatInsights/ccx-notification-service/docs/index.md

 1. Steps 1 to  5 are shared with the CCX Data pipeline
 1. Steps 7 and 8 are performed by `ccx-notification-writer` service.
-1. Steps 9 to 12 are performed by `ccx-notification-writer` service.
+1. Steps 9 to 12 are performed by `ccx-notification-service` service.

 ## Class diagram